Things to do and places to go....

 **Nearby Towns for Shopping and Essentials**

-If you're staying in Marloth Park and need access to a wider range of amenities, There are three nearby towns offer everything from groceries to restaurants and more:
+If you're in Marloth Park and need more amenities, three nearby towns provide groceries, restaurants, and more:

-• Komatipoort (±17 km): The closest town, ideal for quick trips.
-You'll find supermarkets like Shoprite and Superspar, fuel stations, fast food outlets, and local restaurants.
-It’s also a gateway to Kruger National Park via the Crocodile Bridge Gate
+- **Komatipoort (±17 km):** The closest town for quick trips, featuring supermarkets like Shoprite and Superspar, fuel stations, fast food, and local eateries.
+It also serves as a gateway to Kruger National Park via the Crocodile Bridge Gate.

-• Malelane (±36 km): A slightly larger town with similar conveniences, including grocery stores, eateries, and service stations.
+- **Malelane (±36 km):** A larger town with grocery stores, restaurants, and service stations.

-• Mbombela (Nelspruit) (±92 km): As the capital of Mpumalanga, Mbombela offers a full urban experience with shopping malls, medical facilities, restaurants, and entertainment options.
-It’s perfect for stocking up on supplies or enjoying a day out in the city.
+- **Mbombela (Nelspruit) (±92 km):** The capital of Mpumalanga, offering shopping malls, medical facilities, and entertainment, ideal for stocking up or a day out.

 Eswatini ( Swaziland)